 Knowing how an email is constructed can be useful in developing effective email strategies as well as using the best authors on the topic from previous research.

-Bookmark this page as I will be adding any quality content I discover over the coming weeks
+Bookmark this page as I will be adding any quality content I discover in the future.

 How to Format Your E-Mails for Optimum Readability (from Web Copy that sells Maria Veloso)